Testimonials

 A finished story, not another folder

-The aim is a shaped memoir or keepsake that family members can actually read, revisit, and pass on.
+The aim is a shaped memoir or keepsake that people can actually read, revisit, and pass on.

 How it feels